xenoscopic/go-keytar/README.md

 don't provide the simple password storage API.

-This package is designed to add, get, replace, and delete passwords in the system's default keychain.
+This package is designed to add, get, replace, and delete passwords in the user's default keychain.
 On OS X, passwords are managed by the Keychain.
 On Linux, passwords are managed by GNOME Keyring.
 On Windows, passwords are managed by Credential Vault.